Skip to content

 Redpanda

 Apache Kafka is one of the most popular distributed event streaming platforms.
-Thousands of well-known companies use it.
-Among these are LinkedIn, Airbnb, Goldman Sachs, Oracle, PayPal, Salesforce, Shopify, Spotify, and many others.
-It's no surprise that it gets very exciting when someone claims to have built a better Kafka cloud experience making it up to 10 times faster!
+Thousands of well-known companies use it, including LinkedIn, Airbnb, Goldman Sachs, Oracle, PayPal, Salesforce, Shopify, Spotify, and many others.
+It's no surprise that it gets very exciting when someone claims to have built a better Kafka cloud experience, making it up to 10 times faster!

 At the end of 2020, Vectorized released a new modern open-source event streaming platform called Redpanda.
 It's faster than Kafka, ZooKeeper-free, JVM-free, and, most importantly, Kafka-compatible.
 You can find a complete list of differences here.